This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Ideas for leftovers?

 - Reheat the next day for a quick lunch.
 Everyone loves it and actually hopes we have leftovers.
+We like to put it individual grab and go lunch.
+It heats up perfectly.

 - Shred it and make burritos or enchiladas.
+This has become a family favorite.

 - You can also shred it and make beef fried rice.
 It is very similar to chicken fried rice and you can just substitute beef instead.
 This recipe also is a great way to stretch your meat budget.